drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 1) Implement the usage of MongoDB to create recommendation engine
 2) Be able to understand steps of using MongoDB to create recommendation engine, which are Data Collection , Data Cleaning, Data Transformation , Data Loading , Model Training and Recommedation Generation based on study case (Netflix)

+The objective of recommendation engines such as Spotify and Apple Music is to provide personalized recommendations to users based on their listening history, preferences, and behavior.
+By analyzing large amounts of data about user interactions with music, recommendation engines can generate personalized playlists and song suggestions that are more likely to resonate with each user's individual taste.

+The primary goal of these recommendation engines is to enhance the user experience by providing users with a more personalized and engaging listening experience.
+By offering tailored recommendations, these platforms can increase user engagement, retention, and loyalty, as well as increase the likelihood of users discovering new music and artists that they enjoy.

+In addition to improving the user experience, recommendation engines also provide value to the platform itself.
+By increasing user engagement and retention, these engines can drive more revenue through subscription fees, advertising, and other means.

+Overall, the objective of recommendation engines such as Spotify and Apple Music is to provide a more personalized and engaging experience for users while also driving business value for the platform.

 ## Scope
 - This section should define the scope of the project, including the data sources to be used, the tools and technologies to be employed, and any other relevant information that will be needed to successfully complete the project.